 | #0608 "February Fence" 18 X 24 (inches).
 Started Saturday afternoon, February 1st, 2003. |

 My Chesapeake managed to break off a limb of a tree.
 She delivered it to me to throw for her after she had suitably gnawed off the smaller branches.
 I tossed it periodically the rest of the afternoon until there was nothing left except a chunk of wood the size of a baseball.
-By that time it was dark and I had to bail anyway.
+By that time, it was dark, and we had to bail anyway.

 I wish that I had pictures to supplement those memories.
-I was still using a film camera so thought twice before I took any pictures.
-Digital cameras would make in-progress images very affordable, but that had not happened for me yet in 2003.
+I was still using a film camera, so I thought twice before I took any pictures.
+Digital cameras would make "in-progress" images very affordable, but that had not happened for me yet in 2003.

-This was the day the Space Shuttle Columbia blew up over northern Texas at 200,000 feet of altitude and travelling at Mach 18.
-All seven of the crew died at 9.00 am EST.
+This painting was also completed on the day when Space Shuttle Columbia burned up at 200,000 feet of altitude and travelling at Mach 18.
+All seven of the crew died at 9.00 am EST on that winter Saturday.

 For this and much more art, click on Pixels or go straight to the Collections.
 Here is the new Wet Paint Collection.
 Thank you for reading, and stay well!